1918 VPI Gobblers football team: Belmont Athletic Club

 VPI opened the season at Miles Field with a 30–0 win over Belmont Athletic Club, an organization in Roanoke, Virginia.
 In the second quarter, Belmont held VPI to only one touchdown.
 VPI completed 9 of 16 forward passes for 157 yards.

 The starting lineup for VPI was: Roden (left end), Hardwick (left tackle), Camper (left guard), Copenhaver (center), Quarles (right guard), Hitchens (right tackle), Huddle (right end), Siegel (quarterback), McCann (left halfback), Bock (right halfback), Conners (fullback).
 The substitutes were: Crisp and Hurst.

+The starting lineup for Belmont AC was: Parker (left end), L. Hines (left tackle), C. Hines (left guard), Elby "Speck" Hinchee (center), P. Drabble (right guard), Landrum (right tackle), R. Jones (right end), H. Jones (quarterback), Meade (left halfback), R. P. "Babe" Burks (right halfback), Clowers (fullback).

 Camp Humphreys

 Camp A. A. Humphreys was one of the teams fielded by military bases that played against college opponents in 1918.
 Originally the Gobblers were scheduled to face another military team, the Aero Squadron of Richmond, but there was a change during the week before the game.
 Camp Humphreys was a semi-temporary cantonment built on the Belvoir peninsula in Fairfax County, Virginia in 1918.
 When the men on the Camp Humphreys team came to Blacksburg, they were coming from a place where over 50 men per day had been dying of the Spanish flu and related pneumonia.
 The flu was said to have been "conquered" by the week of the game; the number of deaths per day had fallen to 10.

 VPI won the game 33–6, allowing one of the two touchdowns it allowed all year.

 The starting lineup for VPI was: Hardwick (left end), Rangely (left tackle), Tilson (left guard), Resh (center), Quarles (right guard), Pierce (right tackle), Camper (right end), Hurst (quarterback), Bock (left halfback), McCann (right halfback), Crisp (fullback).
 The substitutes were: McConkey, Saunders, Siegel, Whitmore and Willey.

+The starting lineup for Camp Humphreys was: Mealy (left end), Ketchum (left tackle), Moss (left guard), Saunders (center), Bomar (right guard), Sumers (right tackle), Stephenson (right end), Plexico (quarterback), Yeager (left halfback), Kyser (right halfback), Corizine (fullback).
+The substitutes were: Dudley, Fisher and Kable.